 By doing this, you’ll be able to expand your horizons before writing, giving yourself a clear idea of how you want your vows to go.

 2. Be accurate with your writing

-Regardless of whether you’re planning on reading your vows off a sheet of paper or memorising them to read from memory, it’s important to remember that accuracy, such as spelling and format, will play a major role when you’re reading them back.
+Regardless of whether you’re planning on reading your vows off a sheet of paper or memorizing them to read from memory, it’s important to remember that accuracy, such as spelling and format, will play a major role when you’re reading them back.

-It’s not uncommon to be nervous when you’re standing up there at the altar in front of all your family and friends, especially when it’s your turn to talk, so make sure your vows are written up accurately to minimise the risk of making a mistake.
+It’s not uncommon to be nervous when you’re standing up there at the altar in front of all your family and friends, especially when it’s your turn to talk, so make sure your vows are written up accurately to minimize the risk of making a mistake.